TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-hardware-other.md

 ## **Recommended steps**
 To view the status of a scale unit:<br>

-1. On the Region Management tile, select the region.
+1. On the Region Management tile, select the region
-2. On the left, under Infrastructure Resources, select Scale Units.
+2. On the left, under Infrastructure Resources, select Scale Units
-3. In the results, select the Scale Unit.
+3. In the results, select the Scale Unit

 See your vendor’s field replaceable unit (FRU) documentation for detailed steps that are specific to your Azure Stack integrated system.